pococms/website/docs/glossary.md

 project, even though technically your site is what's generated  by PocoCMS and copied into your [webroot](#webroot)

+## semantic meaning

+The term *semantic meaning*
+means in HTML that the structure of a document gives different weight to the information being presented.
+For example, if you make the title of your page distinct simply by choosing large letters in boldface, you're missing out.
+If instead you enclose it in `<h1>` tags, search engines and screen readers will probably assume it's something people are more likely to scan and remember.

+Conversely, if you fill your page with dozens of `<h1>` tags they will lose their semantic power.

+Your page is not just made of the [article](#article).
+It also has other [layout elements](#layout-elment): the header, nav bar, aside, and footer.
+These too are given semantic meaning.
+By definition the aside will be considered less important than the article.
+The header is probably more important than the footer, and so on.

 ## site
 See [project](#project)